fbpx

 What Does Your Story Accomplish?

-As a judge, I’ve just finished my second pass through the Writers of the Future contest stories for the first quarter, and several times I have been reminded of something: Your story needs to accomplish a lot.
+As a judge, I’ve just finished my second pass through the Writers of the Future contest accomplishment stories for the first quarter, and several times I have been reminded of something: Your story needs to accomplish a lot.

 Let me explain.
 Very often I get good stories that are told pretty well.
 With beginning authors, even doing that can be quite an accomplishment.
 But as an author, you need to ask yourself, “What more can I accomplish?”